techiescamp/linux-foundation-coupon/README.md

 Following are the Latest Linux Foundation Coupon Codes for Certification &amp; Training Programs

-## [UpTo 40% OFF] Linux Foundation Sitewide Skillmix Sale (Only 2 Days Left)
+## [UpTo 55% OFF] Linux Foundation Flash Sale (2 Days Only)

-As part of the exclusive sitewide sale, get a flat 35% discount on all the Linux Foundation certifications, training programs, skill crews, and IT professional programs, including all bundles like the Kubestronaut.
+As part of the exclusive sitewide flash sale, get a flat 50% discount on all the Linux Foundation certifications, training programs, skill crews, and IT professional programs, including all bundles like the Kubestronaut.
 You could save more than 40% on bundles.

 > [!IMPORTANT]
->**Coupon:** Use code **SKILLSMIX26CT** at [kube.promo/devops](https://kube.promo/devops)
+>**Coupon:** Use code **JAN50CT** at [kube.promo/devops](https://kube.promo/devops)

-You can get up to 40% discount using the following bundles.
+You can get up to 55% discount using the following bundles.

-The following are the best bundles to **save 38% ($600+ savings)** with code **DCUBE30**
+The following are the best bundles to **save uptp 55%** with code **JAN50CT**

 - CKA + CKAD: [kube.promo/cka-ckad](https://kube.promo/cka-ckad)
 - CKA + CKS Bundle: [kube.promo/bundle](https://kube.promo/bundle)